 );

-// Write events
+// Write an event

 $event = new WritableEvent(